codio-templates/processing-demo/.guides/content/Inheritance-Lab-4-f37f.md

 </details>
 <details>
   <summary><strong>Why is this happening?</strong></summary>
   In the first variation, the x-coordinate is animated while the y-coordinate remains the same.
-This gives the appearance that the polygon is "spinning" around a the y-axis.
+This gives the appearance that the hexagon is "spinning" around a the y-axis.
 The second variation animates the x-coordinate while the y-coordinate remains the same.
-This gives the appearance that the polygon is "spinning" around the x-axis.
+This gives the appearance that the hexagon is "spinning" around the x-axis.
 </details>

 |||